 Rationale: The use of heat and humidity with mechanical ventilation is necessary to prevent damage to the mucosa of the respiratory system.
 Adequate humidification keeps secretions from becoming thick and sticky.

-Rationale: Ventilator alarms protect the child from injury and prevent equipment damage.
+Rationale: Ventilator alarms protect the patient from injury and prevent equipment damage.